horlaiday/moniepoint-keyvalue-system/README.md

 Please ensure your system has git and maven installed.

-Then go to your system command prompt(window user) and terminal(mac os)
+Then go to your system command prompt(window user) and terminal(mac-os)

-Copy and paste below command to a directory where you want to run this project.
+Copy and paste below command to a directory where you want to run the project.

 git clone https://github.com/horlaiday/moniepoint-keyvalue-system.git